raspberrypilearning/deck-of-cards/en/step_7.md

 Now that you have a basic model of a card, it's time to create a deck.

 + Create a `Deck` class.
 You can either do this in the same file where you wrote your `Card` class, or in a separate one.
-If you do it in a different file (e.g. `deck.py`), you will need to import the `Card` class at the top of your `deck.py` file with this code:
+If you do it in a different file (e.g. `deck.py`), you will need to import the `Card` class at the top of that file with this code:

 ```python
 from card import Card
 ```

-In this line of code, `deck` is the name of the Python file containing the class, minus the `.py` extension, and `Deck` is the name of the class.
+In this line of code, `card` is the name of the Python file containing the class, minus the `.py` extension, and `Card` is the name of the class.

-+ Create an `__init__` method for your `Deck`.
++ Create a new `Deck` class and include an `__init__` method in it.
 This time we won't need any parameters other than `self`, which is compulsory.

 ```python
 class Deck: